PrincetonUniversity/STELLOPT/VMEC.md

 distributed as part of the LIBSTELL package.

-MATLAB: matlabVMEC, provides a series of functions to read the VMEC data files into MATLAB, transform from Fourier to `toroidal` coordinates, and provides a Graphical User Interface (GUI) for data exploration.
+MATLAB: matlabVMEC, provides a series of functions to read the VMEC data files into MATLAB, transform from Fourier to 'toroidal' coordinates, and provides a Graphical User Interface (GUI) for data exploration.
 It can be obtained from the MATLAB Central File Exchange (<http://www.mathworks.com/matlabcentral/fileexchange/29031-matlabvmec>).